NanoComp/meep/doc/docs/FAQ.md

 ### How do I visualize the structure and fields in 3d?

 You can use [Mayavi](http://docs.enthought.com/mayavi/mayavi/index.html).
 For an example, see [Tutorial/Basics](Python_Tutorials/Basics.md#visualizing-3d-structures).

+### Can Meep be used to investigate lasing phenomena?

+Yes.
+Meep can be used to model saturable absorption and gain via multilevel atomic susceptibility.
+For details, see [Materials](Materials.md#saturable-gain-andabsorption).